minio/docs/source/reference/minio-mc/mc-put.rst

    Specify the size to use for each part of a multi-part upload.

    If not defined, defaults to a value of ``16MiB``.

+.. mc-cmd:: --storage-class, -sc
+   :optional:

+   Set the storage class for the uploaded object.

+   See :ref:`Standard Storage Class <minio-ec-storage-class-standard>` for more about storage classes.

 Global Flags